thoughtbot/design-sprint-guide/sprint-guide/exercises/swot-analysis.md

 - What do they lack?
 - What do the target audience ask for regularly?

-For example: "Opening registrations to everyone", "more transparent pricing", "People often request to be able to edit their posts" are all opportunities.
+For example: "Opening registrations to everyone", "More transparent pricing", "People often request to be able to edit their posts" are all opportunities.

 ### Threats